Related Blog Posts

 Development finance and specialist funds

 In many ways comparing the Balearic Islands property market, in particular Ibiza and Mallorca, with the Spanish mainland is akin to comparing apples and pears.
 We are talking about a whole different clientele, multi-million euro properties and an area with a population of just 1.2 million.
 The fact that in 2018 potential sellers in the likes of Ibiza were prepared to hold off and unwilling to entertain below market offers perfectly highlights the underlying strength.
 When it comes to development finance and specialist funds we at Enness have access to a whole range of lenders with our independent status coming to the fore.
 The UK market is extremely strong when it comes to development finance and specialist funding for high-end properties, in direct comparison with the Spanish banks where many are still ultra-cautious.
 In some ways this is understandable because the raft of repossessions in light of the 2008 worldwide economic downturn decimated the balance sheets of many Spanish banks.
 Indeed, like many banks in the UK, central bank funding was required to avert an outright collapse of the lending market.
+Learn more about property development bridging finance.

 Property development finance/specialist funds are much more flexible due to the way in which they are financed and the way in which they appreciate and utilise the worldwide assets of many high net worth clients.
 As a consequence, there is a very liquid and a very competitive funding sector across the Balearic Islands, able to accommodate often complex funding deal structures to the benefit of all parties.